skywalkgame/blog-post/content/docs/spring24/04_/_index.md

 ### Multi-Token Prediction Task

 In this work, authors generalize this approach by implementing a multi-token prediction task.
 At each position of the training corpus, the model is instructed to predict $n$ future tokens at once.
-This can be expressed through the cross-entropy loss:
+Thus, training objective can be expressed as follow:

 $$
 L_n = - \sum_{t} \log P_{\theta}(x_{t+n:t+1} \mid x_{t:1}) = - \sum_{t}\sum_{i=1}^{n} \log P_{\theta}(x_{t+i} \mid x_{t:1}).